 In a three-host configuration, you can tolerate only one host failure by setting the number of failures to tolerate to 1. vSAN saves each of the two required replicas of virtual machine data on separate hosts.
 The witness object is on a third host.
 Because of the small number of hosts in the cluster, the following limitations exist:

 - When a host fails, vSAN cannot rebuild data on another host to protect against another failure.

 - If a host must enter maintenance mode, vSAN cannot evacuate data from the host to maintain policy compliance.
 While the host is in maintenance mode, data is exposed to a potential failure or inaccessibility if an additional failure occurs.

 You can use only the Ensure data accessibility data evacuation option.
 Ensure data accessibility guarantees that the object remains available during data migration, although it might be at risk if another failure occurs. vSAN objects on two-host or three-host clusters are not policy compliant.
 When the host exists maintenance mode, objects are rebuilt to ensure policy compliance.

 In any situation where two-host or three-host cluster has an inaccessible host or disk group, vSAN objects are at risk of becoming inaccessible should another failure occur.

 Balanced and Unbalanced Cluster Configuration

-vSAN works best on hosts with uniform configurations.
+vSAN works best on hosts with uniform configurations, including storage configurations.

 Using hosts with different configurations has the following disadvantages in a vSAN cluster: